bluechristopher/practical_exercises/Student Created Tasks/[OOP and SortingAlgos] Pokemon Cards.md

 Below is a circular list of the pokemon types that are 'stronger' than the adjacent types to the right:

 ["fire", "ice", "ground", "electric", "water"]

+Create the Pokemon() class and add the constructor and the additional method.
+[5]